Influenza vaccine: United States

 The US government requires hospitals to report worker vaccination rates.
-Some US states and hundreds of US hospitals require health care workers to either get vaccinations or wear masks during flu season.
+Some US states and hundreds of US hospitals require healthcare workers to either get vaccinations or wear masks during flu season.
 These requirements occasionally engender union lawsuits on narrow collective bargaining grounds, but proponents note that courts have generally endorsed forced vaccination laws affecting the general population during disease outbreaks.

 Vaccination against influenza is especially considered important for members of high-risk groups who would be likely to have complications from influenza, for example pregnant women and children and teenagers from six months to 18 years of age who are receiving aspirin- or salicylate-containing medications and who might be at risk for experiencing Reye syndrome after influenza virus infection;